gordonpn/hot-flag-deals/README.md

 * Backend

-  RESTful API, takes care of sending data to the frontend and managing subscribing and unsubscribing.
+  REST API, takes care of sending data to the frontend and managing subscribing and unsubscribing.

 * Frontend

-  Displays the deals nicely, and has the subscription form.
+  Displays the deals nicely, and provides the subscription form.

 * Proxy

   Forwards requests to the right service.

+* HTML templates

+  Email templates built with mjml for the design of the newsletter emails and confirmation emails.

-## Built with / technologies
+## Built with / technologies used

 * Go programming language
 * SendGrid
 * Docker & Docker Swarm
 * PostgreSQL
+* Redis
 * Drone CI
 * Nginx
 * Next.js